 Sensitivity The degree to which a community or person is impacted by a stressor or supply treatment plant, or air pollution control facility and other discarded material, resulting from industrial, commercial, mining, and agricultural operations, and from community activities.

 Solid waste Any garbage or refuse, sludge from a wastewater treatment plant, water sacrificing environmental, social and personal health in the future.

-Sustainability Policies, projects and investments that provide benefits today without management congestion, or to redistribute this demand in space or in time.
+Sustainability Policies, projects and investments that provide benefits today without management

 Transportation demand